chpc-tech-eval/scc/tutorial4/README.md

 ```
 Add create these 2 new files and push it to your repo.

-`fix_apt.sh` you can delete this file if you are not using ubuntu or are using a newer version that doesnt use mantic
+`fix_apt.sh` you can delete this file if you are not using ubuntu or are using a newer version that doesnt use mantic.
+Deleet the instances of it on the config.yml as well.

 ```#!/bin/bash